TechWhizKid/FaceViewer/README.md

 3. Navigate to **chrome://extensions/**.
 4. Ensure the checkbox labeled **Developer mode** is enabled.
 5. Click the button labeled **Load unpacked extension**.
-6. Select the "FaceViewer-master" folder.
+6. Select the "FaceViewer-main" folder.

 ### How To Use